Skip to content

 For your skin, inflammation is the body’s short-term immune response for healing, and countering infection and invasion by foreign substances like germs, bacteria, allergens and toxins.

 Excessive inflammation is one of the most common themes in early onset skin aging.
 While it is a helpful response in the short term, if inflammation continues longer term, it can play a negative role.
-Often subtle, the signs include skin sensitivity, redness
+Often subtle, the signs include skin sensitivity, redness and irritation.

 Chances are that having specific genetic variations in this category will leave you prone to redness and sensitivity.
 It may also indicate an increased risk of asthma, hayfever and allergies, each are related to an over-active inflammation response.